whoamipodcast/whoamipodcast.github.io/_posts/2020-03-02-Finding-Yourself-By-Losing-Yourself.md

 title: Finding Yourself by Losing Yourself
 epnumber: 7
 section: 1
-description: Aleechia Pitts is a police chaplain.
+description: Aleechea Pitts is a police chaplain.
 In this episode she tells us about her path to finding her personal identity in serving others and praising God through writing self-help books, giving workshops, singing, playing music and preaching the gospel of Christ.
 Her path has been illuminated by a figurative voice that guides her everyday decision-making and provides her life with peace and fulfillment.
 image: /images/ep07banner.jpg
 audio: no
 video: no